parthak314/parthak314/README.md

 - Implementing an SIEM system using the ELK stack (ElasticSearch, Logstash, Kibana)

 #### With future projects around:
-- Experimenting with machine learning algorithms and data science tools to deepen my understanding of data-driven problem-solving.
+- Experimenting with machine learning algorithms and data science tools for data-driven problem-solving.
 - Building tools for personal use that automate everyday tasks and optimize workflows.

 Once these projects reach significant milestones, I’ll share them here!